-The mission of Baptist Health is to improve the health and well-being of individuals, and to promote the sanctity and preservation of life in the communities we serve.
+The mission of Baptist Health is to improve the health and well-being of individuals and to promote the sanctity and preservation of life in the communities we serve.
 We are committed to maintaining the highest standards of clinical and service excellence with the utmost integrity and moral practice.
-All activities carried out on behalf of Baptist Health by its employees or contractors will be in compliance with all applicable laws, rules and regulations and conducted according to the highest ethical and moral standards.
+All activities carried out on behalf of Baptist Health will follow all applicable laws, rules and regulations.
+They will be performed according to the highest ethical and moral standards.

 Baptist Health’s Code of Ethics is a key part of the Corporate Compliance Program.
 It reflects the core values and principles that guide Baptist Health operations.
 The purpose and objective of the Code is to:

 The Code is the cornerstone of our anti-fraud initiatives, designed to prevent and identify potential occurrences of unethical activities such as theft or fraud.